webosose/website/content/en/docs/tutorials/web-apps/developing-built-in-web-apps.md

       - `url`: URL of the LS2 API method
       - `params`: parameter for the method to invoke

   - Line(29~37) : Define a callback function that can handle the response.
-If the response is successful, print "UTC" to the log file (`/var/log/messages`).
-To print console.log/info level messages, you need to set pmlog level of Web App Manager (WAM) by executing the `PmLogCtl set wam.log debug` command on the target before running the app.
+If the response is successful, "UTC" value is printed on the logging file.
+For details on logging, refer to [Using PmLogLib in JavaScript]({{< relref "using-pmloglib-in-javascript" >}}).

   - Line(39~40) : Set the callback to the WebOSServiceBridge object, and invoke the method with Luna call.